syncfusion-content/winui-docs/winui/Funnel-Chart/Appearance.md

 ---
 layout: post
 title: Appearance in WinUI Funnel Chart control | Syncfusion
-description: This section explains about how to customize the appearance of funnel segments with predefined palettes and gradient in Syncfusion WinUI Funnel Chart(SfFunnelChart) control
+description: This section explains about how to apply palettes and gradient in the Syncfusion WinUI Funnel Chart (SfFunnelChart) control
 platform: WinUI
 control: SfFunnelChart
 documentation: ug